 Faculty & Students:

 Whether you're new to the Google Suite of technology offerings (Google apps, Google Classroom, & Google Drive) or an established expert, we can all benefit from knowing more about the tools at our disposal.
 Spring Hill College is a Google Apps for Education partner.
 Faculty, staff, and students have free access to Google apps in their school Gmail and unlimited storage in their Google Drive.
-Visit the Google Products' Tip page to learn more about working with Google Suite (also known as G Suite), as well as for understanding how Google can enhance your entire educational experience.
-Be sure to browse the Learn Better and Product menus for more subjects that interest you.
+Visit the Google Products' Tip page to learn more about working with Google Suite (also known as G Suite).
+Learn how Google can enhance your entire educational experience.
+Browse the Learn Better and Product menus for more subjects that interest you.
 Here's a link to Google for Education privacy and security policy.
+Here's the link to the G Suite User Guide for Accessibility.

 The SHC Office of Information Technology has useful information on how to use Gmail.
 Visit their Google Site on Google Apps for Spring Hill College.
 They also produce an introductory level blog on Google apps.
 For more information, contact the SHC HelpDesk located in the Burke Memorial Library, 1st Floor, email@example.com, 251.380.2276.